JenHsuan/writer-help-extention/readme.md

-# A-Layman Blogger Helper - Markdown Clipboard
+# Blogger Helper - Markdown Clipboard Chrome Extension

 ## Introduction
 People who work as developers or bloggers usually open a lot of Chrome tabs to collect information or references and turn them into markdown syntax.